nxquang-al/CS420-Project-2/README.md

 $ pip install -r requirements.txt
 ```
 ## 3. RUN
-We provides 2 modes to run the game: read map from text file or automatically generate a new map
+We provides 2 modes to run the game: read map from text file or automatically generate a new map.
 ### Read input from text file
-To run the game with provided map, you have to turn on the flag `-r, --read`
+To run the game with provided map, you have to turn on the flag `-r, --read`.

 Argument:
  * `file_path`: Path to the input file